AymenSakouhi/my-neovim-setup/readme.md

 ### advanced stuff

-qa to start recording a couple of movements
+`qa`: to start recording a couple of movements

-q to quit recording and make sure you are in visual mode
+`q`: to quit recording and make sure you are in visual mode

-@a to apply what you recorded on a
+`@a`: to apply what you recorded on a

-vap to select outside a whole paragraph
+`vap`: to select outside a whole paragraph

-:% to start an operation on whole file
+`:%`: to start an operation on whole file

-:%norm! to start an operation on norm mode
+`:%norm!`: to start an operation on norm mode

-:'<,'>norm! @a is to start the operation of @a on the paragraph selected
+`:'<,'>norm!`: @a is to start the operation of @a on the paragraph selected